alephium/docs/docs/dapps/getting-started.md

 }
 ```

-In the `immFields` we can find back our `TokenFaucet` initial arguments, `symbol/name/decimals/supply` and the `mutFields` contains the current token balance, we'll check latter that field after calling the faucet.
+In the `immFields` we can see our initial `TokenFaucet` arguments (`symbol`, `name`, `decimals`, `supply`).
+We can also see that `mutFields` contains the current token balance.
+We'll check that field later after calling the faucet.

-The `deploy` command also create a `.deployments.devnet.json` file, with the deployment result.
-It's important to keep that file to easily interact latter with the contract, even tho all informations can be found back on the blockchain.
+The `deploy` command also created a `.deployments.devnet.json` file, with the deployment result.
+It's important to keep that file to easily interact with the contract, even though all information can be found on the blockchain.

 # Interact with the deployed contract